Kagin Commons, First Floor

 - When paraphrasing an original source, restate in your own words the ideas of the author.
 While you will hopefully use the paraphrase to support your own ideas and, in turn, write an evaluative response to the paraphrase, you must still indicate in your paper that the original idea is not yours but someone else’s.
 And CITE IT!

 - When summarizing an original source, you’re essentially paraphrasing but including only the general ideas and a few of the details that support those ideas; thus, the summary will be shorter than a paraphrase.
 When using summary in your paper, you must indicate that the idea is someone else’s, not yours.
 CITE IT!

 - If the reader of your paper can’t tell which ideas are yours and which ideas belong to another source, then you’ve plagiarized.
 When in doubt, CITE!
 See below for information on how to avoid plagiarism.
 As for what to include in the actual citation within your text, much depends upon which documentation style you’re using.
 Learn the basics of your required documentation style, be it MLA, APA, or Chicago Style, for example.
-Refer to the appropriate manuals for each style, and use RefWorks and Write-n –Cite to help you keep track of that formatting.
-Check Purdue University’s On=line Writing Lab for basic information about APA and MLA: http://owl.english.purdue.edu/
+Refer to the appropriate manuals for each style, and use RefWorks and Write-n-Cite to help you keep track of that formatting.
+Check Purdue University’s Online Writing Lab (OWL) for basic information about APA and MLA.

 - Check the same source for a good discussion of paraphrasing.

-- The key is to include enough information so that the reader could find the original source if she wanted to.
+- The key is to include enough information so that the reader could find the original source if they wanted to.